xtender/xt_shell/README.md

 Input params

 * pCommand - string with command
-* timeout - timeout after which command interrupts
+* timeout - timeout after which command interrupts(milliseconds)

 Installation
 -------

-Execute scripts in this order:
+Change to your locale in xt_shell.jsp(lines #24-27) and execute scripts in this order:

 * @varchar2_table.tps
 * @xt_shell.jsp